Skip to main content

 Warning

-• If you are registering a model file as a reference, you must maintain a state in which the profile of the project that is sharing and editing that model file is the same as (or includes) it.
-If they are not the same, the design information of the model file will not be read correctly.
-If you save the project in this state, the design information saved in another project that is sharing the model file may be lost.
+• If you are registering a model file by reference, the profile must be the same as (or include) the profile of the project sharing and editing that model file.
+If they are not the same, the model file's design information will not load correctly.
+Saving the project in this state may lose design information saved in another project that is sharing the model file.

 • For information on exporting and importing profiles, see the following.